pingswept/me30-website/content/logistics/exercises.md

 2. Make your DC gearmotor spin by connecting your motor directly to your 12 V DC power supply using alligator clips.
 Then, measure the current the motor draws with no load attached by putting your multimeter in series with the motor.
 You should switch your multimeter to the A setting (for Amps), and move the red lead to the port on the left side of the meter that is labeled "A".
 The black lead stays in the black port labeled "COM".

 With these measurements, you can estimate the maximum current the motor will draw at any voltage, and the minimum current at 12 V. If you can estimate how much power a task will require, you can start to figure out what voltage this motor would need to deliver that power (assuming perfect efficiency, for now).
 That's the first step toward deciding whether this is the right motor for whatever you're building.

+### 8. Measure a DC gearmotor (part 2)

+Measure the time it takes to lift around 0.5 kg of water 0.5 m.
+Measure current and voltage.
+Estimate power in, power out, and efficiency.